davidsbatista/davidsbatista.net/_posts/2019-11-03-Portuguese-Embeddings.md

 ### __LX-DSemVectors (2018)__

-The authors apply the Skip-Gram model to a dataset composed of mostly European Portuguese news papers.
+The authors apply the Skip-Gram model to a dataset composed of mostly European Portuguese newspapers.
 I would say that if you want embeddings for the new domain in European Portuguese this is probably a very good choice.

 * __Domain__: News Articles